bbouretdev/pokemon-showdown/changelogs/Pokemons/Full.md

   -> <a href="https://dex.showdowndav.dynv6.net/moves/tideblaster" title="100% chance to raise the user's Special Attack and to lower Accuracy by 1.">Tide Blaster</a>

 ### <a href="https://dex.showdowndav.dynv6.net/pokemon/goldeen">goldeen</a>
 - **ability_1** changed : <a href="https://dex.showdowndav.dynv6.net/abilities/waterveil" title="This Pokemon cannot be burned.
-Gaining this Ability while burned cures it.">Water Veil</a> → <a href="https://dex.showdowndav.dynv6.net/abilities/fishmemory">Fish Memory</a>
+Gaining this Ability while burned cures it.">Water Veil</a> → <a href="https://dex.showdowndav.dynv6.net/abilities/fishmemory" title="Resets all of this Pokemon's stat stages to 0 each turn and status cleared.">Fish Memory</a>
 - **hidden_ability** changed : `Lightning Rod` → <a href="https://dex.showdowndav.dynv6.net/abilities/voltreturn" title="When this Pokemon is hit by an Electric-type move, the opposite Pokemon has 1/2 recoil.">Volt Return</a>
 - **added_moves** :
   -> <a href="https://dex.showdowndav.dynv6.net/moves/swiftfin" title="Nearly always goes first.">Swift Fin</a>